nsclass/ns-svg-converter/README.md

 ### SVG image converter ###

-Main purpose of this project is to demonstrate building a reactive web application with SpringBoot 2.x.x which is enabling security feature with JWT token.
+Main purpose of this project is to demonstrate building a reactive web application with SpringBoot 2.x.x.

-Also, this project includes UI application which is made of react framework.
+#### Main Features
+- Security with JWT token
+- Cassandra data access
+- React UI application with Spring boot framework

 For data access layer, it is showing Cassandra DB design however it is configured to use memory based DAO by default.
 User can easily enable the Cassandra DAO by setting the active profile as dao_cassandra in application.yml file.

 For automatic integration tests, this project is using Ruby Cucumber framework.